Opera Philadelphia: History

-The Opera Company of Philadelphia was established in 1975 with the merger of the Philadelphia Lyric Opera Company (PLOC) and the Philadelphia Grand Opera Company (PGOC); two organizations which had competed with one another for many years.
+The Opera Company of Philadelphia (OCP) was established in 1975 with the merger of the Philadelphia Lyric Opera Company (PLOC) and the Philadelphia Grand Opera Company (PGOC); two organizations which had competed with one another for many years.
 Adele W. Paxson, who headed the PLOC, was appointed the first president of the company's board, a position she held for many years.
 Max Leon, conductor and general manager of the PGOC, became the company's first general manager, and Carl Suppa became the company's first artistic director.
 All three individuals were largely responsible for arranging, planning, and executing the merger.

+OCP opened its first season with a production of Charles Gounod's Faust at the Academy of Music on September 26, 1975 with Michele Molese in the title role, Adriana Maliponte as Marguerite, James Morris as Méphistophélès, John Darrenkamp as Valentine, Katherine Ciesinski as Siebel, Fredda Rakusin as Marthe, and Jean Périsson conducting.
+The production was staged by James De Blasis, used designs by James Singelis, and was funded largely by a grant from the Corbett Foundation.
 In 1976 the company presented the world premiere of Gian Carlo Menotti's The Hero.

 At the end of the 1977–1978 season both Leon and Suppa left the company.
 As a result, J. Edward Corn was appointed the company's second general manager; subsequently Julius Rudel became an artistic consultant for the company.
 In 1980, Corn left the company to become the director of the National Endowment for the Arts' new opera and musical theater program.
 Margaret Anne Everett, the OCP's director of educational and community services since 1977, was initially appointed the company's acting manager and then officially became the company's third general manager.
 She remained in that position for fourteen years.